How Should I Approach the Interview?

 - Follow through after the interview: Send a thank you note to each recruiter within 48 hours, follow procedures, carry out any commitments you made, and evaluate what you can do to improve your interviewing skills.

 Repeated cancellations and/or no-shows will be cause to forfeit the privilege of further interviews through the recruiting season.
-Please refer to the Handshake @ Illinois agreement you signed.

 How and Where Do I Do My “Homework” About the Companies?